[Last update: July 25, 2019: I’ve added a new section on the upcoming and major licensing changes due October 2019]

 - PowerApps for Dynamics 365, which includes all capabilities from PowerApps Plan 2 but access is restricted to Dynamics 365 entities and APIs

 - [Update Jan 31st, 2019 –thanks @jukkan!]
-PowerApps Plan 2 for Dynamics 365, which includes the ability to run standalone applications and less limitations on use rights – see details here
+PowerApps Plan 2 for Dynamics 365, which includes the ability to run standalone applications and fewer limitations on use rights – see details here

 You can review the detailed licensing and capabilities here.

 The bottom line for both Flow and PowerApps is that you either use the free license as part of Office 365 or purchase any number of Plan 1 and Plan 2 licenses, per user.
 From now on I’ll refer to P1 and P2 when I mean Plan 1 and Plan 2.

 You can, and probably should mix and match licensing.
 Start with the free plans, and go to P1 for power users that absolutely require premium features.